Reaching –Into Faith, Out to Otherswith … openness & inclusion,love & respect,curiosity & courage,justice & hope

 The ReconciliAction Working Group has prepared some simple guidelines for writing land acknowledgements to include in worship services at Glebe-St. James with the objective of encouraging more individuals to participate.
 Check them out at the link below!

-Over the past three weeks, Susan Toller had led an on-line discussion on climate change and climate justice including a presentation on the changes we may see in Ottawa based on the Climate Atlas of Canada.
+Rev Susan Toller led an on-line discussion on climate change and climate justice including a presentation on the changes we may see in Ottawa based on the Climate Atlas of Canada.
 Localizing possible outcomes of climate change to our own city makes it all very real (skating on the canal anyone?).
 See link for the Ottawa data.

 Congregants are welcomed to join us in worship either by live stream (through the blue "Worship Online Button" above) or in person.